 - a short abstract in English (max.
-1000 characters, not to be exceeded),
+1000 characters, spaces included),

 - 4-8 keywords in English,

 - an English translation of the article’s title (should the original text be in a language other than English),

 - a bibliography of all works quoted (for guidelines see below),

 Illustrations should be supplied in an electronic form appropriate for the publication:

 - colour and greyscale images (i.e. photos) – in .jpg or .tif format – 300 (max.
 600) dpi; at least in size corresponding to the intended dimensions of the final illustration (as reproduced in the publication)

 - bitmaps (i.e. line drawings) – .jpg or .tif format – 600 (max.
 1200) dpi; at least in size corresponding to the intended dimensions of the final illustration (as reproduced in the publication)

 - vector graphics with fixed line thickness – .pdf format only.

 Individual elements of multi-element illustrations should be identified with lower case letters (a, b, c ...).
 The maximum dimensions of the illustrations (as reproduced in the publication) are 13cm (width) by 18cm (height).

 CAPTIONS FOR ILLUSTRATIONS (provided in a separate file or at the end of the manuscript, after references) should contain the following information:

 - short but precise information on what is represented (in the case of composite illustrations, a short description of individual elements should be provided),

 - information on authorship or source of the illustration.

 Bibliographical notes should be given in the footnotes and follow a modified Harvard system.
 All works quoted in the paper must be included at the end of the work in the form of a bibliography.

 All works and sources which cannot be quoted in a modified Harvard system should be introduced by abbreviations, written in italics, and expanded in the bibliography.
 Original source texts should be quoted in the form of universally recognised abbreviations.

 Suggested system of quotation: